Juan Velasco Alvarado: Death and legacy

 General Velasco kept a low profile in Peruvian politics until his death in 1977.
 His funeral was attended by a large amount of sympathizers to the point where the government had to release a communiqué requesting order during the event.

-Although Velasco is still remembered fondly by some left-leaning circles, his administration oversaw average economic growth and left Peru submerged in debt.
+Due to the international market moving away from Peruvian exports in the 1970s, efforts by Velasco to solidify industries of typical exports were fruitless and resulted with a debt burden.
 Furthermore, his government is partly responsible for the centralization of the country.
 After the agrarian reform, urbanization began occurring across the country, as people moved into Lima and other coastal cities.
 The Velasco government's failure to adequately manage the influx of people, as well as the indifference of subsequent governments to the issue, contributed to the creation of slums around Peru's cities.

 In 1974, a then relatively unknown Hugo Chávez and around one dozen fellow cadets and soldiers, all youths, traveled to Ayacucho, Peru to celebrate the 150th anniversary of the eponymous battle.
 There, they were personally greeted by General Velasco.
 Velasco gave each of them a miniature pocket edition of La Revolución Nacional Peruana ("The Peruvian National Revolution").
 The cadets also noted Velasco's perceived close relationship with both the Peruvian masses and the rank and file of the Peruvian military.
 Chávez became attached to this book and would study its contents and constantly carry it on his person.
 However, Chávez later lost it after his arrest for leading the 1992 Venezuelan coup attempt.
 Twenty-five years later, as president, Chávez ordered the printing of millions of copies of his government's new Bolivarian Constitution only in the form of miniature blue booklets, a partial tribute to Velasco's gift.